 1. Bring a medium pan of water to a rolling boil.
 Gently lower 4 of the eggs into the pan and turn the heat down to a simmer.
 Pop on a lid and cook the eggs for exactly 6 mins.
 Lift the eggs out and quickly plunge them into a bowl of iced water.
 Leave them to cool for at least 1 hr.
 This will make them easier to peel.

 2. While the eggs are cooling, split the chorizo and sausage skins open and pop the meat into a large bowl.
 Roughly chop the thyme leaves and add them to the bowl.
 Tip in the fennel seeds and season with plenty of salt and pepper.
 Mix well.

 3. Crack the remaining egg into a bowl and beat it with a splash of milk.
-Tip the flour into a separate bowl and season generously.
+Tip the flour into a separate bowl and season generously with salt and pepper.
 Pop the breadcrumbs into a third bowl.

 4. Peel the boiled eggs carefully.

 5. Divide the chorizo mixture into 4 balls.
-Place a large square of beeswax paper on your work surface and set 1 chorizo ball in the middle.
-Lay another piece of beeswax paper on top and roll the meat out till it's about 10-12cm in diameter, or big enough to encase 1 egg.
-Remove the top piece of beeswax paper.
+Place a large square of greaseproof or beeswax paper on your work surface and set 1 chorizo ball in the middle.
+Lay another piece of paper on top and roll the meat out till it's about 10-12cm in diameter, or big enough to encase 1 egg.
+Remove the top piece of paper.

 6. Roll 1 peeled egg in the flour then place it in the middle of the flattened meat.
-Lift the edges of the beeswax paper to cover the egg completely in the meat.
+Lift the edges of the paper to cover the egg completely in the meat.
 Smooth it out, patching up any holes, then cup the egg in your hands and gently press to tighten and seal the coating.